jump-dev/JuMP.jl/doc/refexpr.rst

 JuMP supports accessing the dual solutions to second-order cone problems.
 Dual multipliers on variable bounds, linear constraints, and second-order cone constraints are accessible through ``getDual()`` given the corresponding variable or constraint reference object.
-For second-order cone constraints, ``getDual(c::ConstraintRef{SOCConstraint})`` returns a vector of dual variables in the dimension of the corresponding cone.
+For second-order cone constraints, ``getDual(c::ConstraintRef{Model,SOCConstraint})`` returns a vector of dual variables in the dimension of the corresponding cone.
 Duals are defined such that they are consistent in sign with linear programming duals in the case that the second-order cone constraints are inactive.